Farnoosh63/Github-User-Lookup/README.md

 ## __Description__

 ###### This is an application to return the GitHub public information from a username that being searched.
-The information that this app will get through the Github API are;
+Information shown by this app through Github API are;
 1. username
-2. Full name
+2. full name
-3. Repository name
+3. repository name
 4. profile picture
 5. repository description
 6. http link to the repository